-Manufacturers reported that approximately ~9.94 million pounds of CEDs were collected from collection sites and events established under CERA in 2023.
+Manufacturers reported that approximately ~9.7 million pounds of CEDs were collected from collection sites and events established under CERA in 2024.

 Figure 2 illustrates the total weight amount collected by CED category.
-A majority of the weight collected can be attributed to televisions and accounts for 56.8% of the total weight collected.
+A majority of the weight collected can be attributed to televisions and accounts for 45.7% of the total weight collected.
 Although televisions continue to become slimmer and lighter, they remain the heaviest consumer electronic.
 Additionally, tube televisions persist in Illinois homes despite their phaseout in the mid- to late 2000s.
 Television collection numbers are expected to remain high for the future due to their size, weight, and abundance.
 Computer monitor and Peripherals collection numbers are also expected to increase for the future due to the technology operational shift in response to the COVID-19 pandemic.

-The remaining device categories collected include: Printers/Scanners/Fax (12%), DVD and VCR Players/Recorders (10.3%), Computers and Small-Scale Servers (7%), Computer Peripherals (5.1%), Computer Monitors (7.4%), Cable/Satellite Equipment (1.1%), and Game Consoles (0.4%).
+The remaining device categories collected include: Printers/Scanners/Fax (14.9%), DVD and VCR Players/Recorders (10.4%), Computers and Small-Scale Servers (7%), Computer Peripherals (10.3%), Computer Monitors (7.2%), Cable/Satellite Equipment (3.3%), and Game Consoles (1.2%).

 In addition, the Agency is provided with a summary of CED weight collected by each county.
 A summary of collection weight by county can be found in Table 2.
-The top four counties by collected weight are Lake County, Will County, DuPage County, and Kane County.
+The top four counties by collected weight are Lake County, DuPage County, Will County, and Kane County.
 These counties represent the four out of the five largest Illinois counties by population size.

 CERA is among the first of several electronic recycling statutes enacted in the United States.
 Analysis of program effectiveness is on-going as more data is collected each year.
-Nine counties that had opt-ed into the program were ultimately unable to provide collection services during 2023 due to the budgeting, infrastructure, and staffing restraints following the COVID-19 pandemic reopening measures.
-Additionally, some new collection sites awaited construction and opening, and many collection events were postponed.
-Therefore, the 2023 program was significantly impacted.
-Program year 2023 brought in 266 thousand fewer pounds when compared to program year 2022.
+Eleven counties that had opt-ed into the program were ultimately unable to provide collection services during 2024 due to the budgeting, infrastructure, and staffing restraints.
+Program year 2024 brought in 237,915 fewer pounds when compared to program year 2023.
 A decrease in total weight collected was anticipated.
-Despite these challenges, local governments and recyclers worked diligently to re-open collection sites and hold collection events throughout the program year.
+Despite these challenges, local governments and recyclers worked diligently to operate collection sites and hold collection events throughout the program year.
 This was largely achieved by taking additional measures to protect the health and safety of employees and residents so that this important program could continue to benefit local communities and the environment.

-Please contact Archana Uppuluri at (217) 524-9303 or email EPA.Recycling@illinois.gov if you have any questions related to this report or the Illinois Statewide Electronics Recycling Program.
+Please contact EPA.Recycling@illinois.gov if you have any questions related to this report or the Illinois Statewide Electronics Recycling Program.